sethbassetti/cQuant-energy-analyst-challenge/README.md

 (Also I know emojis are an AI red flag, but I genuinely enjoy them in GitHub READMEs and this file, like all other code in this repository, was created without the use of any LLM tool)

 **Future Work:**
-- I slightly ran
+- If I had more time, I would like to clean up the functionality for the last bonus task.
+There are some repeated code snippets between functions that could benefit from further decomposition.
-- If I had more time, I would love to learn about the R package ecosystem and develop this into a full-fledged package (using Hadley Wickham's incredible [online resource](https://r-pkgs.org) as a guide).
+- I would also love to learn about the R package ecosystem and develop this into a full-fledged package (using Hadley Wickham's incredible [online resource](https://r-pkgs.org) as a guide).
 Besides being a great learning opportunity, it would allow roxygen to actually create in-editor documentation for the functions, making it easier to continue working on this and for others to access it.
 - Additionally, I'd love to incorporate a GitHub Action workflow for automated linting via a tool like [lintr](https://lintr.r-lib.org).
 - Although full integration tests don't really fit the scope of this project, integration/unit tests are generally something I like to setup in an automated fashion just to help avoid hidden bugs.